remp2020/remp/README.md

 ## Docker Compose

-If you're unfamiliar with `docker-compose`, try running `docker-compose --help` as a starter.
+If you're unfamiliar with `docker-compose`, try running `docker compose --help` as a starter.
 Each of the subcommands of Docker also supports its own `--help` switch.
 Feel free to explore it.

 Couple of neat commands:
-* `docker-compose down` to remove all containers, networks and volumes created by `docker-compose`
+* `docker compose down` to remove all containers, networks and volumes created by `docker-compose`
-* `docker-compose ps` to list all services with their status
+* `docker compose ps` to list all services with their status
-* `docker-compose logs` to read services logs
+* `docker compose logs` to read services logs
-* `docker-compose build` to force rebuild of images
+* `docker compose build` to force rebuild of images
-* `docker-compose exec campaign /bin/bash` to connect to `campaign` container
+* `docker compose exec campaign /bin/bash` to connect to `campaign` container
 * `docker images` to list all available docker images

 ## PHP Debugging